tensorflow/fold/tensorflow_fold/g3doc/running.md

      array(16.0, dtype=float32)]
 ```

-Such blocks cannot be compiled and run on batches of inputs, because
+Such blocks cannot be compiled and run on batches of inputs, because TensorFlow
-TensorFlow does not support ragged-edged tensors.
-However, see
+does not support ragged-edged tensors.
+Fold does however provide
-[metrics](#metrics) for a Fold mechanism that supports batched
+the [Metric](py/td.md#td.Metric) block, which supports batched
 outputs that vary in size on a per-example basis.

 ## Batching inputs